jan4843/janv.it/_posts/2019-10-01-disable-shortcuts-notifications.md

----
-title: Disable Shortcuts automations notifications
+# Disable Shortcuts automations notifications
----

 iOS 13.1 brought automations to Shortcuts but one thing changed from the early betas of iOS 13: it is no longer possible to disable notifications for the Shortcuts app from Settings.
 This means every time an automation with ‘Ask Before Running’ disabled is triggered, it will show a confirmation notification that then stays in the Notification Center.